muammar/lttc/README.md

 2. `jekyll build`
 3. Commit your changes.
 4. `git push` to github.
-5. Wait to the `cron` tab to clone each first five minutes of each hour.
+5. Wait to the `cron` task to clone the repo each first five minutes of each hour.